-Graphic processors represent a viable way to fill the gap between a multi-level system, with a hardware-based lowest level trigger, and a system which would not require preliminary real-time hardware processing on partial event information.
+Graphic processors represent a viable way to fill the gap between a multi-level system, with a hardware-based lowest level trigger, and a system which would not require preliminary realtime hardware processing on partial event information.
 Indeed GPUs do provide large raw computing power even on a single device, thus allowing to take complex decisions within a latency that can match significant event rates.
 This computing power is given by the different processor architecture with respect to the standard CPUs.
-In GPU more transistors are devoted to computing with respect to the CPU, the number of cores in a GPU can be easily of the order of few thousands, with respect to the few units in multi-cores CPU.
-In addition the computing dedicated structure of the GPU is obtained by reducing the cache dimension, increasing the memory bus and simplifying the control stage.
+In GPU more transistors are devoted to computing with respect to the CPU, the number of cores in a GPU can be easily of the order FAST ALGORITHM FOR REAL-TIME RINGS RECONSTRUCTION.